Mammoth wasp

+The mammoth wasp (Megascolia maculata) is a species of wasp belonging to the family Scoliidae in the order Hymenoptera.
+It is a parasitoid on scarab beetles and is found in Europe and Asia and is the largest wasp found in Europe.
+In central Europe they fly from June to about mid-July.

 Description

 The mammoth wasp resembles a very large, elongated bumble bee.
 The female is larger than the male and has a yellow head, the male has a black head.
 Its body is covered in downy hair and is glossy black in colour with two yellow bands across its abdomen which are sometimes divided to form four yellow spots.
 Females have shorter antennae than males.
-The female also has large mandibles which are used to manipulate the prey.
+The females may reach a length of 4.5 cm and the males are smaller than the females.
+It may be confused with Scolia hirta which is however smaller, and has a black head.

 Distribution

-The mammoth wasp occurs in southern Europe as far north as the Czech Republic, where it was first recorded in 2013, into Russia, North Africa and the near east.
+The mammoth wasp occurs in southern Europe as far north as Belgium, where it was first recorded in 2018, into Russia, North Africa and the near east.
 It has been recorded in southern Great Britain but as its prey does not occur in Britain it will be unable to establish there.

 Habitat

 The mammoth wasp is found in Mediterranean type habitats such as oak forests, maquis and garrigue.
 It can only occur where its prey, the European rhinoceros beetle Oryctes nasicornis, is found too and in Russia it has been noted that it is commonest around human habitation where manure piles, sawmills and compost heaps provide habitat for its prey.